 The nongovernmental medical aid group Doctors Without Borders has contributed the largest share of staff, training, and resources attempting to control the EVD outbreak in West Africa.
 Other aid from industrialized countries continues to be inadequate and is arriving slowly.

 In the US, progress toward preparedness has been mixed.
 Successful treatment of EVD has been provided at major medical centers with critical care interventions including mechanical ventilation, renal replacement therapy, and “compassionate” use of investigational treatments.
 The Centers for Medicare and Medicaid Services has issued guidance for all hospitals: all hospitals should be prepared to screen, test, and stabilize suspected Ebola patients, and transfer to an appropriate hospital if necessary.
 On the other hand, public health agencies have stumbled in communicating reassurance versus risk about EVD in the face of great uncertainty.
 Quarantine orders for asymptomatic low risk Ebola contacts may have been politically motivated.
 Many US hospitals express reluctance to be designated Ebola treatment centers because of the enormous unreimbursed costs, thus the critical importance of federal funding to strengthen our public health infrastructure as well as provide better assistance to end the worldwide threat of the West Africa Ebola epidemic.

-- POLIO – In the US, 696 cases have been reported from 46 states.
-Most of these occurred in travelers returning from endemic areas of the Caribbean, South America, Pacific Islands, or Asia, however 6 locally acquired cases were identified in Florida.
+- CHIKUNGUNYA – In the US, 1,850 cases have been reported by the end of November.
+Most of these occurred in travelers returning from endemic areas of the Caribbean, South America, Pacific Islands, or Asia.
+New York State leads with 525 cases, all acquired after travel to endemic areas.
+11 locally acquired cases have been identified in Florida.

 Edited by: Dr. Bob Kanter